 Exactly five years ago, in a coffee shop in downtown Washington D.C., the idea of this project was conceived by two Yemeni friends, Sama'a and Lamiss.

-The friends were inspired by pre-internet modes of communication; the travel postcard, to be specific.
+Pre-internet modes of communication inspired the friends; the travel postcard, to be specific.
 They decided to call the project "Postcards from Arabia Felix," an anthology of American experiences in Yemen.
-The compiled narratives in this collection reflect the personal experiences of the authors, and not the editors.
+The compiled narratives in this collection reflect the personal experiences of the authors and not the editors.
 It is written in two main formats: some share a single story or memory while others are comprised of several short anecdotes.

 The commonality in all the stories proves that we, Americans and Yemenis alike, are much more similar than we think.

 This project would not be possible without our esteemed contributors who volunteered their stories out of their deep affection for the country and the people they met there.
 Special thanks to Ms. Hanan Yazid, Ms. Audrey Bolus, Mr. Mac Skelton and Ms. Hajer Qasem for their hard work and creativity.
 This project is not funded and not for profit.
 Everyone who worked on this project volunteered their time, and many of those involved approached it as a passion project.